StevenLomon/stock-market-big-data-project-spark-bigquery/README.md

 ```
 With this, [the following simple report](/aapl_msft_goog.pdf) was able to be created.

+In Looker Studio...

 ### Orchastration with Apache Airflow
+Next is orchestrating the pipeline!
+By starting with Airflow/Composer, there will be a clear orchestration pipeline ready to automate with GitHub Actions.
+But the first step is to ensure an end-to-end data pipeline that manually can be ran and monitored using Airflow.

+To start off, the Cloud Composer API is enabled.

 ### Automation with GitHub Actions